 While being at home has its distractions, and they miss visiting their friends, learners are adapting.
 “Learners in the Explorers (11 to 13 years of age) group are doing well,” said Guille Villena, a learning guide.

 He attributes this, at least in part, to learners having more choices in what they want to do – and more responsibility for managing what they are doing.
-One learner is more organized and focused at home than he was at the learning center, Villena said.
+One learner is more organized and focused to learn remotely while at home than he was at the learning center, Villena said.

 Even though they are physically distant from each other, learners can still have fun online – and use their imaginations.
 For instance, Villena has asked learners to pick an object and talk about it.
 Among others, cats were chosen; so were key chains.
 They participated in finger-boarding online, having made make-shift ramps and pipes using cardboard and materials around the home.
 Others participated in group storytelling: a learner wrote a sentence of a story, another learner the next sentence, and so on.